Why You Must Visit Buffalo, New York

 Food and beer have been a part of Buffalo’s history since the beginning.
 Before Prohibition, Buffalo claimed more than two dozen breweries and 8,000 bars.
 While that might not have been the case in the years after the end of Prohibition, the food and drink scene is once again hot in Buffalo.

 Buffalo is known for its breweries, but I don’t drink beer.
-I’ve tried.
-I don’t like it.
+I’ve tried it, and I don’t like it.
 However, I enjoyed the atmosphere at several local eateries and recommend them even if you aren’t a beer fan.

 Thin Man Brewery

 My favorite was Thin Man Brewery on Elmwood Avenue.
 They have a small front patio on the sidewalk, a comfortable indoor area, and a fabulous rooftop patio that is the place to hang out in the good weather months.
-I was told by my dinner companion, a regular at the brewery, that the beer there is excellent.
+My dinner companion, a regular at the brewery, told me that the beer there is excellent.
 Their offerings change seasonally, and they have some fun names.
-Me, I stuck with a glass of wine, but the food was what would have me coming back here time and again.
+I stuck with a glass of wine, but the food was what would have me coming back here time and again.

 The menu changes regularly, and there are specials each night.
 Because I was there on a very hot July day, the restaurant served a slightly spicy watermelon-cucumber gazpacho.
 It was a simple but tasty dish, one of the best I’ve had anywhere.